nus-cs2103-AY2021S2/ip/docs/README.md

 ![Ui](./Images/deleteTask.png)

-### Mark a task as done: `done`
+### Marks a task as done: `done`

-Mark the given task as completed which will add a tick beside the task when list command is executed.
+Marks the given task as completed which adds a tick beside the task when list command is executed.

 Note: All tasks added are uncompleted by default and TASK_INDEX starts from 1.